Super Micro shareholders sue over securities fraud as AI chip smuggling charges shake investor confidence

 .

-.
-The company stated it maintains a robust compliance program and remains committed to full adherence to all applicable US export controls and re-export control laws
+Super Micro has stated that the alleged conduct "is a contravention of the company's policies and compliance controls" and maintains it has "a robust compliance program" committed to full adherence to all applicable US export and re-export control laws and regulations

 Today's Top Stories